|

 Reginald H.

-Harris for his victory in the professional Sprint
+Harris for his victory in the Professional Sprint

 Cycling Championship of the World at Copenhagen on 28th